 The Health Science Clinical course is designed to provide for the development of advanced knowledge and skills related to a wide variety of health careers.
-Students will employ hands-on experiences for
+Students will employ hands-on experiences for continued knowledge and skill development.
+Students have to earn the Cardio-Pulmonary Resuscitation (CPR) Certification and Automatic Emergency Defibrillator (ADE) Certification.

-Grade Placement: 10-12 Credits: 2 Prerequisite: Principles of Health Science, Biology, up to date on shots (provide a current shot recorder, undergo a background check and have work documentation) Co-requisite: Health Science Theory
+Prerequisite: Principles of Health Science, Biology, up to date on shots (provide a current shot recorder, undergo a background check and have work documentation)

+Co-requisite: Health Science Theory

-Health Informatics (HLTHINF) Medical and Billing Coding
+Health Informatics (HLTHINF) Medical and Billing Coding★